donaldwasserman/ember-test-free-g/README.md

-# ember-g-no-test
+# Ember Test Free `g`

-This README outlines the details of collaborating on this Ember addon.
+This addon provides the blueprints available for common Ember generators, without the annoying tests you need to go back and delete.

 ## Installation